nicolehao34/LeadGen.AI/README.md

 - ✉️ **Personalized Outreach**: Generate custom outreach messages based on ICP and stakeholder
 - 📊 **Lead Management**: Review, filter, and export leads

 ## Getting Started...
-So, how do I use LeadsGen.AI?!
+So, how do I use LeadsGen.AI
-Good question!
-Please follow the steps below! - Nico :)

 ### Installation